-Since Mathematics HL is a particularly demanding course designed for students with a strong background in Mathematics, the ideal credentials for studying IBDP Mathematics HL are at least an

-A- for Algebra 2 Honors in Grade 10 for students enrolling from the American Section, and an A or A in IGCSE Mathematics for students enrolling from the British Section.
+Since Mathematics HL is a particularly demanding course designed for students with a strong background in Mathematics, the ideal credentials for studying IBDP Mathematics HL are at least an A- for Algebra 2 Honors in Grade 10 for students enrolling from the American Section, and an A or A in IGCSE Mathematics for students enrolling from the British Section.
 Students who do not meet these guidelines will be considered on a case-by-case basis.
 Some students may be required to sit an entry test prior to admission on the Mathematics HL course.

+Diane Frick

-David Yule Head of Mathematics (IBDP) dyule@mescairo.com
+Head of Mathematics (American and IBDP Sections)

+dfrick@mescairo.com